epwalton/epwalton.github.io/about.md

 Movement and computation has fueled my wandering mind ever since I was a child.

 As a trained dancer, I played with numbers, patterns, and geometry in phrases and rhythms.
 As a young scholar, I connected to the movement and music present in algorithms and mathematical analysis.
-My hunger for this dually-influenced education combined with the technologically influenced mordern context led me to pursuing computer science and dance in adulthood.
+My hunger for this dually-influenced education combined with a context shaped by modern technology led me to pursuing computer science and dance in adulthood.

 It's from this point that I start creating.